GRAMAYEBIE/GRAMAYEBIE/README.md

 https://code-canvas-essence.lovable.app/

 https://github.com/GRAMAYEBIE

+## Interresting Project

+-**Project A:** Fraud XAI
+-**Project B:** Agri-Resilience AI
+-**Project C:** Occul AI

 ## 🔭 What I'm Currently Working On

 - **Project A:** EDUCPRO.
-An intelligente platform that predict the dropping out of scholl follow by conselor AI and the last part is the recommandation for those are going to university based on their performance
+An intelligente platform that predict the dropping out of scholl follow by conselor AI and the last part is the recommandation for those are going to university based on their performance (done)
-- **Project B:** ILIVON
+- **Project B:** ILIVON (1er part complete)

 ## 🌱 Currently Learning

 - Software Engineering
+- kubernetise
 - Cloud data warehousing with Google BigQuery
-- Data science and Engineering  (currently in MsC data Science and analytics)
+- Data science and Engineering  (currently in MsC data Science and analytics 2 )

 ## 🛠️ Technical Skillset